 Where I live in the Greater Vancouver Area, farmer’s markets aren’t necessarily a wise choice.
 The vendors pay exorbitant fees and that’s reflected in their prices.
 It’s usually cheaper to buy from a grocery store or a produce store.
 Farmer’s markets in my area tend to feature sellers of crafts, artisan products, and wine and spirits instead of produce.
 In other words, farmer’s markets ain’t what they used to be!
 Other parts of the country have traditional farmer’s markets, where real farmers harvest the crop that morning or the day before, and bring it in to sell at reasonable prices.
 Don’t forget to keep your eyes open for trucks parked at the side of the road selling corn or farmers selling berries right out of their fields.

-These are higher priced products that are pesticide free.
+Organic foods are higher priced products that are pesticide free.
 Washing your produce before consuming is usually sufficient.
-Check the EWG for a list of the Clean Fifteen and Dirty Dozen https://www.ewg.org/foodnews/index.php This list based on lowest to highest levels of contamination can also be found on David Suzuki’s website http://www.davidsuzuki.org/what-you-can-do/queen-of-green/faqs/food/what-are-the-dirty-dozen-and-the-clean-fifteen/
+Check the EWG Food News for a list of the Clean Fifteen and Dirty Dozen when it comes to pesticides in produce.

 If you’ve thought about growing your own food, give it a shot depending on your living space.
 Apartment dwellers can grow fresh herbs that can be bought in small pots from garden centers.
 Strawberries and tomatoes can be purchased in hanging baskets and hung from balconies.
 When I lived in a townhouse I had a small garden area in the tiny backyard.
 I planted a patio-sized apple tree and grew kiwis, grapes, and rhubarb.
 When I moved to a house with a large backyard, there were already two mature apple trees.
 I planted a few more apple trees, two pear trees, two plum trees, and a cherry tree.
 I put in raised garden beds for raspberries, strawberries, and potatoes.
-And I still have my rhubarb.
+And I’m still the keeper of the rhubarb.

-I also bought a sprout kit and have sprouts in 3 or 4 days, always fresh for sandwiches and saving money on lettuce.
+I also bought a sprout kit and have sprouts in 3 or 4 days, always fresh for sandwiches and saving money instead of using lettuce.
 (Disclosure: if you click the above Amazon link for the sprout grower and buy it, I will receive a small commission for the referral.)

 Even though canned beans aren’t that expensive, a bag of dry beans probably costs about the same as 2 cans and yields a lot more than that in beans.
 Some people soak dry beans overnight and cook them the next day.